 and the Pearson Foundation.

+What a great encouragement and incentive to our students.
 Everytime a registered user reads a free online digital book the Pearson Foundation donated a book.
 View a video that outlines the project.

 "We Give Books is a new digital initiative that enables anyone with access to the Internet to put books in the hands of children who don't have them, simply by reading online.